na-na-hi/renget/archive/cixpvn93.md

 ### [Text generation web UI](https://github.com/oobabooga/text-generation-webui)

 An alternative to KoboldAI.
 Has more active development and supports a lot more modern features.
 You also need to get exl2 quants for it (although it supports all other options, including CPU generation).
-The interface is lacking, but it can used with either [Mikupad](https://github.com/lmg-anon/mikupad) or [Sillly Tavern](https://github.com/SillyTavern/SillyTavern).
+The interface is lacking, but it can be used with either [Mikupad](https://github.com/lmg-anon/mikupad) or [Sillly Tavern](https://github.com/SillyTavern/SillyTavern).

 Some of the above options are not recommended by certain users who use AI for storywriting with prose.
 Try them and see if they satisfy your needs.